 that I should clean some code and add license stuff, so I never

 it's done !
 2005, ten years after the first ST-Sound creation, here

-is the ST-Sound library with sample project, all under LGPL license.
+is the ST-Sound library with sample project, all under BSD license.

 The code is not as clean as I hope but no time to change it.
 Don't